-I’ve been doing this every other day for about 6 months for my cat Cleo and after a somewhat inelegant introductory period, we’re both quite good at it now.
+I did this every other day for about the last year of Cleo's life and after a somewhat inelegant introductory period, we both got quite good at it.
 We don't like it.
 But we get through it with as little pain and biting as possible now.

 Why do it?
-Cleo is in the end stages of her disease.
-Even with the fluids, she’s still dying.
-But these fluids make her feel much better.
+When a cat gets to the end stages of chronic renal disease they don't feel well.
+But these fluids make them feel much better.
 So when the vet said I could do this for her at home I had a little fainting fit, tried to bite him and then asked him to show me how to do it.
-Her vet is Dr. Mark who you might remember from my chicken related Ask Dr. Mark posts.
+Her vet was Dr. Mark who you might remember from my chicken related Ask Dr. Mark posts.

-Like I said, the first few tries were a bit of a shitshow, but Cleo and I now have the hang of it.
+Like I said, the first few tries were a bit of a shitshow, but Cleo and I got the hang of it.

 How to Give a Cat Subcutaneous Fluids

 - Hang your fluid bag a couple of feet higher than you will be with your cat.
-I use a coat hanger.
+I used a coat hanger.

 2. Remove the cap from the end of the tubing.